Can a China Virtual Influencer Truly Win our Hearts?

 China started developing its own famous virtual influencers already more than 10 years ago.
 While not the first in the traditional marketing sense, Luo Tianyi, a virtual singer created in 2012 using Vocaloid tech, was a trailblazer.
 Her immense popularity paved the way for a wave of virtual characters to come.

-In 2018, Poka Poka, one of China’s first homegrown virtual influencers, debuted as a stylish “intern” with a distinct style.
-Shortly after, e-commerce giant Tmall introduced Aimee, an AI influencer dedicated to promoting luxury fashion brands.
+In 2018, Poka Poka debuted as a stylish intern, becoming a true pioneer as a China virtual influencer with a look all her own.
+Shortly after, e-commerce giant Tmall introduced Aimee, an AI-driven persona dedicated to bringing luxury fashion brands to life.

 China’s booming virtual human scene has fostered a unique ecosystem where virtual human agencies play a critical role.
 These agencies act as the bridge between the digital world and reality for virtual influencers and models.

 At the core of their function lies creation.
-Virtual human agency employs skilled artists, programmers, and engineers to design and develop virtual humans.
-This encompasses crafting the virtual persona’s entire existence, backstories, from their visualappearance and personality to their voice and mannerisms.
+Virtual human agency employs skilled artists, programmers, and engineers to design and develop digital humans.
+This encompasses crafting the virtual persona’s entire existence, backstories, from their visual appearance and personality to their voice and mannerisms.

 Once the persona is created, the virtual influencer agency takes on the role of manager.
 They handle the day-to-day operations, scheduling appearances, negotiating lucrative brand deals, and crafting engaging content for the virtual persona’s social media platforms and marketing campaigns.

-As the virtual human industry in China continues its rapid growth, virtual human agencies are set to play an increasingly pivotal role.
+As the industry continues its rapid growth, agencies behind every China virtual influencer are set to play an increasingly pivotal role in shaping the future of digital stardom.
 Their expertise in creation, management, and representation will be essential in shaping the future of this innovative field.
 Later in this article, we’ll share the projected number of companies related to virtual influencers—and it's a significant one.

 Among the most famous virtual influencers in China are Liu Yexi, Luo Tianyi, Ayayi, Tian Yu, Xi Jia Jia, and REDDI.
 These digital personalities have successfully collaborated with renowned brands, captivating audiences with their unique personas and engaging content.